 Le Cirque de la Nuit / Cirque Nuit Arts Foundation is Western Canada’s leading non-profit circus arts organization.
-Since 2013, we have been pushing the boundaries of circus arts, crafting awe-inspiring performances that transport audiences into the spectacular world of the night circus!
+Since 2013, we have been pushing the boundaries of circus arts, creating bold and innovative performances that blend circus arts, theatre, dance, and live music into visually striking, story-driven experiences.

-We produce large-scale events and theatrical productions while also providing customized performance entertainment for galas, corporate events, festivals, and private functions.
-Whether crafting an original stage production or curating tailored entertainment experiences, our performances blend artistry, storytelling, and visual spectacle to engage and inspire audiences.
-For the last decade, we have produced more than 25 distinct Le Cirque de la Nuit events and performance productions throughout Canada!
+We produce large-scale theatrical productions alongside customized performance experiences for festivals, galas, corporate events, and private functions.
+Whether developing original stage works or curating tailored entertainment, our performances are rooted in artistry, storytelling, and spectacle, designed to engage and inspire audiences.
+Over the past decade, we have created more than 25 original productions and entertained audiences accross Canada.

 In 2020, Le Cirque de la Nuit (LCDLN) embarked on a transformative journey towards becoming a non-profit organization to better support the needs of our local circus arts community.
 By March 2021, this transformation led to the birth of the Cirque Nuit Arts Foundation (CNAF), which now serves as the primary governing body for our beloved Le Cirque de la Nuit brand.